hidglobal/digitalpersona-access-management-api/docs/samples/digitalpersona-oidc-sample.md

 # Open ID Connect Sample Application

-The DigitalPersona Open ID Connect Sample Application ...
-[TBD]
+The DigitalPersona Open ID Connect Sample Application is a JavaScript application using OpenID Connect to access HID DigitalPersona AD features such as web authentication, enrollment and device access.

 To view the digitalpersona-oidc-sample GitHub Pages *documentation*,  click the following link.